PPI Introduces Industries to Complete Coverage of the Retail Trade Sector

 With the release of indexes for January 2004, the Producer Price Index (PPI) introduced data for additional

 retail trade industries classified using the North American Industry Classification System (NAICS).
 Publication

 of these industries completes the expansion of PPI coverage of the retail trade sector.
 The introduction of these

 industry indexes reflects the ongoing BLS effort to expand PPI coverage of the U.S. economy into areas other than

 the mining and manufacturing sectors.
 These indexes, published according to NAICS industry definitions, appear

-in table 5 of the monthly PPI Detailed Report and are available online through the BLS website.
+in the monthly PPI Detailed Report and are available online through the BLS website.